dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

     </div>
 </div>

-Matrices with different shapes can be broadcasted to perform arithmetic operation by stretching the dimension of the smaller array.
-Broadcsting is another vectorized operation for speeding up matrix procesing.
+Matrices with different shapes can be broadcasted to perform arithmetic operations by stretching the dimension of the smaller array.
+Broadcasting is another vectorized operation for speeding up matrix processing.
 However, not all arrays with different shapes can be broadcasted.
 For broadcasting to occur, the trailing axes for the arrays must be the same size or 1.

 In the example below, the matrix `A` and `B` have the same rows, but the columns of matrix `B` is 1.
 Hence an arithmetic operation can be performed on them by broadcasting and adding the cells element-wise.
 ```text